rajputs37/react-performance/README.md

     return someExpensiveFunction()
   }, dependencyArray, dataDefaultValue)

-  // The component App will not get wait for data to get loaded, instead it will use just its defaultValue or the first time
+  // The component App will not wait for data to get loaded, instead it will use just its defaultValue for the first time
   // and as soon as the expensive function is completed, the component is re-rendered with new data

   return <>